C242-PS135-Plant-Disease-Detection-App/Machine-Learning-Path/README.md

    - The dataset is loaded using `image_dataset_from_directory`.
    - Images are resized to `(256, 256)` and normalized using `Rescaling`.
+   - Normalization is applied using the `Rescaling` layer in TensorFlow, which scales pixel values from the range `[0, 255]` to `[0, 1]`.
+This helps improve the stability and efficiency of the training process.

 2. **Model Architecture**: